TABLE OF CONTENTS

 An example of this intercrossed cooling is the appropriately named EVGA Hybrid.
-This aftermarket model uses three hydrodynamic bearing fans: two on the 240 mm radiator and one on the aluminum heatsink.
+This (AIB) board-partner model uses three hydrodynamic bearing fans: two on the 240 mm radiator and one on the aluminum heatsink.

-It also has an all-copper base plate that comes in direct contact with the water block.
+It also has an all-copper base plate that directly contacts the water block.

-Last but not least we have the liquid cooled GPUs.
-This cooling method is pretty straight forward: a cooling liquid is used to directly draw heat from the components of the graphics card.
+Last but certainly not least, we have liquid-cooled GPUs.
+This cooling method is pretty straightforward: a cooling liquid is used to draw heat from the components of the graphics card directly.